-Kaitiaki is a 24/7 Youth Justice residential programme for young males involved in crime, family violence, or detained in Oranga Tamariki custody.
+Kaitiaki is a 24/7 Youth Justice residential programme for young males detained in Oranga Tamariki custody.
 The programme offers placement in two group homes for up to eight weeks with a focus on reduced reoffending and rehabilitation into mainstream society.
-With locations in Northcote and Otara, Kaitiaki is a safe haven for young people threatening community safety.
+With locations in Northcote and Otara, Kaitiaki is a safe haven for young people.

-Young people from Auckland and Northland.
-Placement at the group homes is prioritised for youth offenders, and young people in Youth Justice custody under s235 or 238(1) (d).
+Young people/rangatahi from Auckland and Northland.
+Placement at our group homes is prioritised for youth offenders, and young people in Youth Justice custody under s235 or 238(1) (d)*.
 However, youth under Care & Protection (C&P) orders can be considered on occasion.

-The Northcote home offers a family home environment incorporating educational and social training, bridging the gap between the young person’s crime and a permanent place and purpose back in their community.
-The home has cared for over 600 young people since opening in 2015.
+The Northcote home offers a family home environment incorporating educational and social training, bridging the gap between the rangatahi’s offending/negative behaviour and a permanent place/purpose back in their community.
+This home has cared for over 600 rangatahi since opening in 2015.

-Both homes have a strong focus on education and social education backed with a systemic response to difficult behaviour.
+Both homes have a strong focus on education and social education, backed with a systemic response to offending/negative behaviour.
 This approach has led to a 60% reduction in absconding since 2017.